 Many residents and visitors of Maryland are just as susceptible to being accused of a gun-related crime as the athlete in this case was, especially if they are suspected of violating a firearm law or weapons regulation.
 The article mentioned that Prince George’s County has attempted to institute minimum sentences of one year for first-time gun offenders, but has had little success thus far.
 Nevertheless, being accused of a weapons or gun offense in the State of Maryland is a serious matter that should not be taken lightly.

 If you have been accused of a concealed weapons charge, whether it relates to a firearm, knife, or other item considered a weapon, it may be in your best interest to seek the legal counsel and representation of a skilled Maryland weapons charge defense attorney.
 At Alpert Schreyer, LLC, our criminal defense lawyers are experienced in combating criminal charges and know what it takes to protect your rights and defend the charges against you.
-Call Alpert Schreyer at 866-444-6363 today for a free consultation.
+Call Alpert Schreyer at 866-444-6363 today for a free case evaluation.